Jaimeloeuf/BigQuery-Analytics/README.md

 # Big Query queries
 Repo contains all our queries used on BQ.
+This repo is essentially for backing up all the Quries used, alongside with base queries and archived queries.
 .vscode workspace config file is also saved.
 Feel free to use it or not.

 ## Repo structure and descriptions